IgnisDa/ryot/docs/guides/importing.md

   going to your profile page, and checking the URL.
 - Enter this username in the input.

+## Movary

+All movies can be imported from [Movary](https://movary.org) along with their ratings, history, and comments.

+### Steps

+- Login to your Movary account and go to the settings page.
+Go to "Personal data" under the "Account" section.
+- Export "history.csv" and "ratings.csv".
+- Upload these files in the input.

 ## Notes

 - Imports are very difficult to have 100% success rate.
 Though we try our best, you might have to manually import some data from your previous provider.
-- Ryot creates a report when an import is complete, but does not provide a UI to view this information ([yet](https://github.com/IgnisDa/ryot/issues/27)).
+- Ryot creates a report when an import is complete, but does not provide a UI to view this information yet.
 Once an import is complete, you can run the following SQL query in the connected database to get more information about which items failed and why.

   ```sql
   SELECT * FROM media_import_report;